sdaveas/telegram-bot-v2/README.md

 # Telegram Bot v2

-A Python-based Telegram bot application with message handling and database storage capabilities.
+A Python-based Telegram bot application with text and image processing capabilities, powered by Google's Gemini AI models.
+The bot can handle text messages, process images with or without captions, and maintain conversation context.

 ## Prerequisites